 |Normandy countryside in late September|

-The summer visitors have gone and the gites are emptying, but the markets are still full of the freshest fruit and vegetables, a myriad of choice cheeses, rustic loaves of bread, piles of garlic and creamy Normandy butter.
+The summer visitors have gone and the gites are emptying, but the markets are still in full swing.
+Stuffed full of the freshest fruit and vegetables and a myriad of choice cheeses.
+There are rustic loaves of bread, piles of garlic and creamy Normandy butter.

 |Apple related alcohol|

 Normandy is ‘La Manche’ – the sleeve of France

 La Manche is an area of Normandy laden with history.
 On 6th June 1944, 836 000 men landed on the beaches here.
 Beaches which came to be known by their American names like Utah and Omaha beach which were the locations of terrible conflicts.

 And so began the Battle of Normandy, one of the greatest battles of the 20th Century.
 Many sites and museums in la Manche pay tribute to this particular episode of the Second World War and this is one of the reasons visitors come here.